AClockworkHellcat/Treasury-LC/README.md

 `//treasuy lot|pass|drop add|remove [global] <name>`

-This will add to or remove from the lot list, pass list or drop list all items matching `name`. `name` can contain standard Windower wildcards (`*`, `?`, `|`).
-It will add those for the current character only, unless `global` is specified, in which case it will add it for all characters.
+This will add to or remove from the lot list, pass list or drop list all items matching `name`.
+It will add those for the current character only.

 There are a few special key words for `name`:
 * `crystals` matches all crystal items (excluding HQ synthing crystals)